 Today, the church is a home of about 20 swallows, but there’s definitely something magical about it and may I say – quite creepy.
 As you can see from the photos below, the entire church has been renovated and gives quite a good feeling of the its past glory.

 If you ever had any doubts about visiting Assen’s fortress, erase them and go.
-This place is absolutely marvelous and with no doubt worth visiting!
+This place is absolutely marvellous and with no doubt worth visiting!